schreiberbrett/translate-khmer/README.md

 Try this online at [schreiberbrett.github.io/translate-khmer](https://schreiberbrett.github.io/translate-khmer).
 No installation required.

 ## Instructions
 Paste a Khmer (Cambodian) sentence into the provided text box and click "Lookup".
 The computer will then list the words (and their English definitions) that form the given sentence.
-Written Khmer does not use spaces, so this project aims to help non-native speakers identify the words that make up a sentence.
+Written Khmer does not use spaces, so this software helps non-native speakers identify the words that make up a sentence.

 ## Technical Details
 This project was created using [Svelte](https://svelte.dev/).
 It uses the following divide-and-conquer algorithm to split a sentence into its words, preferring larger matches over smaller ones: